 Interested in applying artificial intelligence and machine learning to problems in your discipline?
 Have a terminal degree from a field outside of computer science?
-Apply for a two-year postdoctoral fellowship in fall 2020.
-As a fellow, you’ll be part of the Institute for Experiential AI, dedicated to AI technologies that harness the unique strengths of humans and machines.
+Apply for a two-year postdoctoral fellowship, where you’ll be part of the Institute for Experiential AI, dedicated to AI technologies that harness the unique strengths of humans and machines.
 Following successful completion of your training, apply to faculty positions at Northeastern in Boston, at the Roux Institute in Portland, or elsewhere within the university’s global network.

 Professor of Civil and Environmental Engineering Auroop Ganguly is a leader in harnessing AI to improve climate adaptation, water and environmental security, and infrastructural resilience.
 His lab explores weather extremes under climate change, including urban-coastal processes, by combining physics with data-driven science.